I went to a family reunion last week.

 Me: The country.

-Things have been a bit stressful lately, and we were tired and looking forward to this trip.
+Things had been a bit stressful lately, and, as a family, we were looking forward to this trip.

-But one weekend in the country with meals of nothing but meat at my brothers home ... and my two kids and I came running home so fast it made our heads spin.
+But one weekend in the country ... with meals of nothing but meat ... and bugs and chiggers and hay fever ... and my two kids and I came running home so fast, it would make your head spin.

 So much for the country life.